 Tyler Mitchell is a photographer and filmmaker living and working in Brooklyn, NY.
-His career started at an early age: filming skate videos and documented the music, fashion and youth culture in Atlanta.
+His career started at an early age: filming skate videos and documenting the music, fashion and youth culture in Atlanta.
 In 2017, he graduated from NYU Tisch School of the Arts with a B.F.A. in Film & Television.
 By this time, he had already published his first photobook El Paquete (2015), in which he captured the architecture and lively skateboard culture in Havana, Cuba.
 In his first years of college, he started making video clips for music acts and shot campaigns for Givenchy, American Eagle and Marc Jacobs, amongst others.
 In 2018, he made history when he photographed Beyoncé for the cover of the American Vogue’s September Issue.
 He has participated in various group exhibitions by Aperture Foundation, Red Hook Labs and Artsy.
-His work is also part of the new Foam Magazine #53: The Fashionable Issue, including an exclusive interview with the renowned curator and art critic Hans Ulrich Obrist.